-To support a better understanding of the combination Protection Profile and Security Target of the hardware platform (P73N2M0B0.202) vs. this Security Target (P73N2M0B0.2C2), the TOE SFRs are presented in the following sections.
+To support a better understanding of the combination Protection Profile and Security Target of the hardware platform (NCJ38A0) vs. this Security Target (NCJ38AC High-performance secure microcontroller with Crypto Library for Automotive), the TOE SFRs are presented in the following sections.